Vault

 5. User controls and user rights

-- The crash-report setting can be turned off.
+• The usage-metrics setting can be turned off.

 6. Retention, data-loss risk, and practical limits